Home Buying Tips

 Prepare Before You Browse

-- Save first: Ideally, you’ll be able to save at least 20% of your target home price for a down payment.
-This provides several important benefits over a lesser down payment: your monthly payments and overall loan amount will be reduced, and lenders will see you as less of a risk.
-That often means smaller interest rates and no requirement to purchase mortgage insurance.
+- Save first: By saving at least 20% of your target home price for a down payment, your monthly payments and overall loan amount will be reduced, and lenders will see you as less of a risk.
 That said, conventional loans may be obtained with as little as a 3% down payment, and VA loans typically require no down payment.

 - Know your neighborhoods: There are a lot of factors to consider when searching your ideal neighborhood – including school districts, taxes, crime rates, and future development plans.
 Having a realtor is invaluable for this reason, and talking to local residents can be helpful as well.

 - Know your priorities: What features are non-negotiable in your future home?
 Number of bedrooms?
 Proximity to school or work?
 Big yard?
 Deciding in advance which features are “must-have” and which are negotiable will help you avoid wasting time on undesirable homes.